strapi/documentation/docusaurus/docs/dev-docs/data-management.md

 #### Create and clone a new Strapi project

-1. Create a new Strapi project using the `beta` installation command:
+1. Create a new Strapi project using the installation command:

     ```bash
-    npx create-strapi-app@beta <project-name> --quickstart
+    npx create-strapi-app@latest <project-name> --quickstart
     ```

 2. Create at least 1 content type in the project.
 See the [Quick Start Guide](/dev-docs/quick-start) if you need instructions on creating your first content type.